ribarrag/Data_visualizations/Final_PartI.md

 ## Method and medium
-I will use mainly Flourish  toc reate the visualizations, and I will use Shorthand to create the story and present it.
+I will use mainly Flourish to create the visualizations, and I will use Shorthand to create the story and present it.

 # Data sources'
-- The Common Sense Census: Media Use by Tweens and Teens.
-Available here [https://www.commonsensemedia.org/research/the-common-sense-census-media-use-by-tweens-and-teens-2021]
+- The Common Sense Census: Media Use by Tweens and Teens, available [here](https://www.commonsensemedia.org/research/the-common-sense-census-media-use-by-tweens-and-teens-2021)

-Although we are still missing data and research about the impact of social media on children (mental health, relationships with others. ...)
+- Annual data report 2022.
+Living and learning in a digital world, available [here](https://www.qustodio.com/en/living-and-learning-in-a-digital-world/)
+- The associations between sedentary behaviour and mental health among adolescents: a systematic review, available [here](https://ijbnpa.biomedcentral.com/articles/10.1186/s12966-016-0432-4)
+- Facebook Knows Instagram Is Toxic for Teen Girls, Company Documents Show, WSJ, available [here](https://www.wsj.com/articles/facebook-knows-instagram-is-toxic-for-teen-girls-company-documents-show-11631620739)
+- Social media usage in the United States, Statista.
+Report available [here](https://www.statista.com/topics/3196/social-media-usage-in-the-united-states/)
+- Mobile app usage of children in the United States, Statista.
+Report available [here](https://www.statista.com/topics/10106/mobile-app-usage-of-children-in-the-united-states/)